Senior Automation Tester - Gauteng Johannesburg - IT-Online

-We are currently looking for a highly experienced Senior Automation Tester to join our team.
-As a Senior Automation Tester, you will play a crucial role in ensuring the quality and efficiency of our software development processes.
-You will be responsible for designing, developing, and executing comprehensive automated test strategies, as well as mentoring and guiding junior members of the testing team.
+We are seeking a highly skilled and experienced Senior Automation Tester to join our team.
+As a Senior Automation Tester, you will be responsible for designing, developing, and executing automated test scripts to ensure the quality and reliability of our software applications.
+You will collaborate with cross-functional teams, including developers and quality assurance professionals, to implement and maintain automated testing frameworks and tools.
+The successful candidate will have a deep understanding of software testing methodologies, strong programming skills, and a proven track record of implementing successful automation strategies.

 Essential Qualification: